Handbid/Handbid-WordPress/README.md

     - I added [handbid_auction_list] and [handbid_item_list] and both do what is expected, but i left the old ones in there
 2. [handbid_auction_details] acts just like [handbid_item_results]
     - I have created [handbid_item_details]
-3. there is a mix of camelCase and hyphen-seperated class names
-     - suggest you go with hyphen '-' since that is what bootstrap and wordpress use (and this is the worpdress plugin)